takumisoft68/vscode-markdown-table/README.md

 Key binding to `Shift + Alt + F`.

 - **Auto format column width of all tables in current document**
+- Align data and column header (can be disabled by configuration)
     - ![formattable](images/format_table.gif)

 ### 2.6.
 Insert column